eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 + Ideal candidate will have at least 5 years of experience as a UX designer, including; user research, prototyping and using visual communication tools (eg. Axure, Balsamiq, Sketch).
 + You can Figma in your sleep.
 + skill set:
+	- We're Progress and we offer the best platform for building and deploying tomorrow's applications quickly and easily.
+We are bold, forward-thinking innovators who build things that work and care about our customers.
+We invent and reinvent every day, work together as one, value and respect each other, and cheer our wins.
+Join us as a UX Designer for our Product team in Bangalore , India (Remote is an option).
+	- As a UX Designer, you will push your creative, problem-solving, and people skills to the fullest.
+You will study end-users to understand their problems, generate breakthrough design concepts, and craft them into buildable solutions.
+You will also create interactive prototypes as needed to simulate the experience and validate your solutions with users.
+You will provide detailed interaction specifications and support developers to make sure your work is built to specification.
+	- Create interfaces for web applications and websites, define the user experience for all of Progress product line including Ecommerce
+	- Initiate, suggest, and spearhead major UI refactoring for a more intuitive user-experience
+	- Work closely with the product management, marketing, and engineering teams to lead the strategic vision ofProgress’ products and for direction and support.
+	- Brainstorm, research, wireframe, design and refine user experiences - all within specified product requirements and deadlines
+	- Act as the user advocate during the development process subjecting early-stage designs to usability testing or expert review, and offering implementation suggestions from a user-centered perspective
+	- Gather data from multiple user research inputs to create and prioritize usability initiatives for all products
+	- Identify opportunities for innovation based on research and competitive analysis
+	- Deliverables will include wireframes, workflow diagrams, interactive mock-ups, behavioral specifications, style guides, personas and prototypes
+	- 5+ years of user experience design experience for software, Web applications which leverage emergent technologies, consumer electronics and/or mobile devices
+	- Experience in working on Products focused towards developers managing infrastructure and applications on the cloud
+	- Bachelor’s or Master’s degree in design-related fields or substantial experience in design with a strong portfolio of recent UI & UX work
+	- Have a strong portfolio of modern, sophisticated interaction designs for web and mobile applications
+	- Strong design intuition, Persuasive design skills and a natural ability to empathize with different personas
+	- Have good conceptual and big-picture design skills including user experience architecture, information architecture
+	- Strong working knowledge of Photoshop, Illustrator, InDesign, Fireworks, Balsamic, Azure and associated design tools
+	- Experience with user interface design patterns, rapid prototyping skills, and standard UCD methodologies
+	- Good general understanding of HTML, CSS, JS concepts and development
+	- Strong written and verbal communication skills and ability to persuade others to the good ideas
+	- Understanding of common software project management and agile practices
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.